Who Did Jesus Ask,

 When demons do speak, they subtly twist the truth.
 In Acts 16:16b (NAS), a slave girl with a spirit of divination followed Paul and his companions, crying out: “These men are bondservants of the Most High God, who are proclaiming a way to be saved.”
 Notice that she said “a” way (implying one among many), not “the” way (meaning the only way) to be saved.
 And notice that like Jesus, St. Paul commanded her demon to be silent (verse 18).

-And, as I have said, it may also subtly twist the truth.
-For instance, a demon may give you false information that sounds true.
+As I stated earlier, this method may also provide a demon with an opportunity to subtly twist the truth.
+For instance, it may give you false information that sounds true.
 More than a few times, persons delivered through this method have told me their demon had identified itself as a high-ranking principality or even Satan himself.
 They had bought into the absurd notion that a general over an entire army of darkness would sideline his war effort to concentrate on one little soldier.
 Often, these persons had come away feeling prideful that they were the chosen prey of a spirit of such high rank.
 That’s a badge of honor that’s hard to let go of!
-By inducing the vice of pride, the demon may have subtly secured for itself a foothold through which to find a way back into its host.
+By inducing the vice of pride, the demon may have subtly secured for itself a foothold through which to continue to influence its host.
 And the deliverance minister may have been blinded to this possibility if he, too, felt flattered that he had been privileged to expel a demon of such eminence.

-Or a demon may give information that is only partly true.
-It may tell you it gained entrance to its host when she used a Ouija board.
-Then it may dutifully leave her when you cast it out, tricking you into thinking your work is done.
-But it may later return because it neglected to inform you that its host also practiced spellcasting and hasn’t repented of that (if you had asked God instead, He would have provided the missing information.)
+Another way a demon may mislead is to give information that is only partly true.
+For instance, it may tell you it had gained entrance to its host when she used a Ouija board.
+Then it may dutifully leave when you cast it out, tricking you into thinking your work is done.
+But it may later return because it neglected to inform you that its host also practiced spell-casting and hasn’t repented of that.
+(If you had asked God instead, He could have provided the missing information.)

-In some cases, the person delivered has been able to prevent the demon from returning, because he chose to persevere in resisting evil through repentance and spiritual growth.
+In some cases, a person delivered through this method has been able to prevent the demon from returning.
+He has chosen to persevere in resisting evil through repentance and spiritual growth, even without the information the demon has cleverly withheld.
 But what an unnecessary struggle that has turned out to be!
 Asking the Holy Spirit for the needed information would have brought freedom so much more quickly and easily.

-Just as troubling is that demons are given a stage they don’t deserve, on which to flaunt their antics.
-This method of deliverance guarantees demons an audience.
+Just as troubling is that demons were given a stage they didn’t deserve on which to flaunt their antics.
+Interviewing demons guarantees them an audience.
 It instills a mentality in God’s people that inclines them to expect (and may even tempt them to perversely enjoy) a demonic spectacle and to view demons with a sense of awe.
-It seduces onlookers into becoming more enthralled with the demon’s flamboyant stage act than the Holy Spirit’s gentle touch.
+It seduces onlookers into becoming more enthralled with the demons' flamboyant stage act than the Holy Spirit’s gentle touch.
 Have you ever witnessed an exorcist interviewing a demon?
 What do you remember the most?
 The contorted grimaces, guttural speech, and frightening shrieks, or the peaceful countenance afterward?
 Although such deliverance may at least be preferable to remaining demonized, it is far from optimal!

 © Mark Sandford 2025